-In order to keep my content both free and unbiased, therefore, when reviewing or mentioning a product I’ll occasionally provide a link to buy the item on third-party website.
-If there’s an asterisk (*) next to the link, I’ll earn a small commission (typically 3–5%) if you make a purchase after following the link.
-This does not affect the price you’ll pay; the commission comes out of the retailer’s own profit margin.
+To help cover the costs of hosting this site, I occasionally include links to products or services on third-party websites.
+If there’s an asterisk (*) next to the link, and you allow your click to be tracked, I may earn a small commission (typically 3–5%) if you make a purchase after following the link.
+This never affects the price you’ll pay; the commission comes out of the retailer’s profit margin.

 The websites to which I provide monetised links are many and varied, but mainly fit the category of online retailers of outdoor and cycling equipment.
-I use well-known affiliate networks such as Avantlink, Webgains and Affiliate Window to create and manage these partnerships.
-As an Amazon Associate I also earn from qualifying purchases on several localised Amazon outlets.
-Finally, I’m a member of the eBay Partner Network which means I earn commission on purchases made through the eBay platforms.
+I use well-known affiliate networks such as Avantlink, Webgains, Affiliate Window and Impact Radius to create and manage these links.
+I’m a member of the eBay Partner Network which means I may earn commission on purchases made through the eBay platforms.
+I do not link to Amazon, nor wish to support its business practices.

-Adding a small amount to my income through these links (in 2019 an average of £230 per month) ultimately enables me to spend more time on the site because I’ll be selling less of my time elsewhere to cover the costs of living.
-I hope that this equation is clear enough, and that you will deem this site’s objectives worthy of your support.
+Adding a small amount to my income through these links ultimately enables me to spend more time on the site because I’ll be selling less of my time elsewhere to cover the costs of running it.

 Final Obligatory Disclaimer